 Forceful contact between the tool and the item it is being used on can result in an impression or mark being left by the tool.
 The type of tool being used and the way that it is used will influence the type of mark left.
 Marks can be recovered and examined microscopically or casts can be made.
 A comparison between the mark in question and control marks produced with the suspect tool can produce valuable evidence.

-The use of tools is most often associated with burglaries or theft where an offender has forced entry to premises by levering open a door/window or cut off a padlock.
-Comparisons between the levering marks and screwdrivers or levers are therefore often undertaken as are comparisons between bolt cutters and broken padlocks.
+The use of tools is most often associated with burglaries or theft when an offender has forced entry to premises by levering open a door/window or cut off a padlock.
+Comparisons between the levering marks and screwdrivers or levers are therefore often made as are comparisons between bolt cutters and broken padlocks.

 Click the link to download our brochure for an overview of our service.